onaio/tally-ho/docs/overview/README.md

-# System Overview
+## System Overview

 **tally-system** is used to record, verify, and report the results of paper votes that have been used in an election.
-Tally centers enter *results forms* and *reconciliation forms* into the **tally-system**.
-Each form has a unique barcode which links the form to the center, station, and ballot (with the exception of *replacement forms*, discussed below) in which it was used.
-Using this information the system is able to retrieve the candidates for which results must be entered.
+Tally centers enter *result forms* and *reconciliation forms* into the **tally-system**.
+Each form has a unique barcode which links the form to the center, station, and ballot (with the exception of *replacement forms*, discussed below).
+Using this information the system retrieves the candidates for the race and clerks then enter the results.

 The **tally-system** process consists of 6 stages in the *main pipeline* and two *review stages*.
 Overall, the process proceeds as follows: